twgd/twgd/README.md

 <br />

-✨ I'm a web developer from Taiwan.
+✨ I'm a **web developer** from Taiwan and technical writer passionate about building **better** websites that have lightning fast and resilient **user experience**.

+I advocates for writing Good Code with Tests to improve **code confidence** and think strategically to be an efficient programmer.

+I love exploring web technologies, and sharing my knowledge with others on my Blog.
 I'm looking to collaborate on cool web apps!

 <br />